Peptic ulcer disease is the most common cause of UGIB, including in elderly people (

 sigmoidoscopy or colonoscopy can be used to deliver endoscopic therapy,

-which includes epinephrine injection, thermal application,59 or band ligation.56
+which includes epinephrine injection, thermal application,

 Skill and familiarity with epinephrine injection and a thermal